Maple Leaf Sports & Entertainment: Recent projects

 In September 2009 the Maple Leafs and Marlies opened their new hockey practice facility, the MasterCard Centre (later renamed the Ford Performance Centre).
-The arena was a joint venture between MLSE, the City of Toronto and the Lakeshore Lions Club to replace the nearby Lakeshore Lions Arena, and was built at a cost of $44 million, after cost overruns drove up the cost from $33.65 million.
+The arena was a joint venture between MLSE, the Lakeshore Lions Club and the City of Toronto government to replace the nearby Lakeshore Lions Arena.
+Originally planned to cost $29 million, rising expenses resulted in the final cost being 44 million.
 The Lions Club contributed $40 million to the project, with the city providing a $35.5 million loan guarantee.
 The Toronto District School Board leased the land for the arena to the Lakeshore Lions for a 50-year term.
-MLSE spent a further $5 million on training and medical facilities, and pays $600,000 annually to rent the building.
-The arena was originally operated by the Lakeshore Lions Club, but in June 2011, with the arena on the verge of defaulting on its rising debt, the City of Toronto took control and assumed its $43.4 million debt with the intention to return it to private management within 2–3 years.
+MLSE spent a further $5 million on training and medical facilities for their teams.
+The Toronto Maple Leafs Hockey School is also held at the arena.
+MLSE pays $600,000 annually to rent the building, and receive 50% of naming rights revenues.
+Mastercard purchased the naming rights to the facility for $525,000 a year.
+The arena was originally operated by the Lakeshore Lions Club, but in June 2011, with the arena on the verge of defaulting on its rising debt, the City of Toronto took control and assumed its $43.4 million debt, with the intention to return it to private management within 2–3 years.
 A city councillor has suggested that MLSE, which operates BMO Field and Coca-Cola Coliseum on behalf of the city, would be "the logical party" to take over the arena, and a spokesperson for the company said "while we don't have any interest in purchasing the facility, we are open to discussing the possibility of managing the facility on behalf of the City".
 MLSE's executive vice president of venues and entertainment Bob Hunter confirmed that they would bid for the right to run the building.

 At one point MLSE contemplated purchasing the Toronto Blue Jays of MLB and Sportsnet from Rogers Communications, but concerns about the viability of Rogers Centre as a baseball venue and the profitability of the team resulted in the company not pursuing either.
 The company also considered investing in an English soccer club, and in May 2012, after the Leeds United Supporters Trust put out a request for a takeover from majority shareholder Ken Bates, it was reported that MLSE were in talks to buy the Football League Championship team.
 However, the company later denied that it planned to purchase the club.
 In 2015 reports emerged that MLSE was investigating taking over the bankrupt Parma F.C. of Italy's Serie A.